-Dr. Meera Sheffrin is a clinician educator in geriatrics, and the the Medical Director of the Stanford Home-Based Senior Care Clinic.
-She cares for patients as a primary care physician for older adults at the Stanford Senior Care Clinic and Home-Based Senior Care Clinic.
+Dr. Meera Sheffrin is a clinician educator in geriatrics, and is the Medical Director of the Stanford Senior Care clinic and Home-Based Senior Care clinic.
+She cares for patients as a primary care physician for older adults.
 Her academic interests include treatment of dementia, geriatric education, and home care medicine.
 She has a special interest in improving the care of older adults with cognitive impairment.

 - Geriatric Medicine